mannodermaus/android-junit5/README.md

 Snapshots of the development version are available through [Sonatype's `snapshots` repository][sonatyperepo].

 **Note**: This plugin also supports the Release Candidates of JUnit 5.
-However, as of Android Studio 3.0 Beta 3, there is an internal issue with how tests are executed from the IDE related to a removed API in JUnit 5 still accessed from Android Studio's build of IntelliJ.
+However, as of Android Studio 3.0 Beta 4, there is an internal issue with how tests are executed from the IDE related to a removed API in JUnit 5 still accessed from Android Studio's build of IntelliJ.
-If you run your JUnit 5 tests directly from Android Studio *right now*, they will fail with a `MissingMethodException`.
+If you run your JUnit 5 tests directly from Android Studio *right now*, they will fail with a `NoSuchMethodError`.

 If you are running the latest version of IDEA itself, or you only ever run tests from the command line, it's safe to upgrade this plugin to the *actual* most recent version, `1.0.0-RC3`.